averagehuman/argskwargs.io/src/articles/2016/linode-saltmaster-notes.rst

 .. container:: callout primary

-    Notes on creating a salt master node on linode using a vagrant plugin.
+    Notes on creating a salt master on linode using a vagrant plugin.

 How to provision a provisioner?